Click on any thumbnails to see a larger picture:

 Only described in 1978 from a discovery in the cool highlands of Tasmania, 'Wally's Wattle' is the hardiest of all Acacias, known to tolerate as low as -18c!
 A large evergreen shrub or very small tree here in the UK, with a dense bushy crown of linear blue-green leaves (actually phyllodes) and a mass of pale yellow little balls of flower in late winter.
 Most rare!

-Found at 3050m asl in NE Kachin State, Burma.
-In cultivation this makes a medium sized tree with 5 to 7 lobed leaves expanding red and turning to yellow in autumn.
+Large in the wild, in cultivation this makes a medium sized tree with splendid 5 to 7 lobed slightly shiny green leaves, expanding red and turning to yellow in autumn.
 Best sited in a sheltered position like open woodland where it will be hardy throughout most of the UK.
-V. rare in cultivation.
+Very rare in cultivation.

 Acer campestre 'Evenley Red'